Mohamed Yusuf Haji

 Mohamed Yusuf Haji (Maxamed Yuusuf Xaaji) (23 December 1940 – 15 February 2021) was a Kenyan politician.
-He was the Minister of Defence of Kenya from 2008 to 2013, and briefly served as its acting Minister of Internal Security and Provincial Affairs in 2012.
-He has served in the Senate of Kenya since 2013 under the jubilee party.
+He was the Minister of State for Defence of Kenya from 2008 to 2013, and briefly served as its acting Minister of Internal Security and Provincial Affairs in 2012.
+He served in the Senate of Kenya since 2013 under the jubilee party.
 He died on 15 February 2021.

 Personal life

 Haji was born on 23 December 1940 in Garissa District in the North Eastern Province (Northern Frontier District) to an ethnic Somali family.
-He hails from the Abdalla subclan of the Ogaden and Borana from his mom side.
+He hails from the Abdalla subclan of the Ogaden and Majeerteen from his mom side.

 For his post-secondary education, Haji earned a diploma from the University of Birmingham, where he majored in Management and Finance Control.

 Haji is married and has nine children (one deceased).
 One of Haji's son, Abdul Yusuf Haji, is a businessman.
 Another son, Noordin Yusuf Haji, is an undercover anti-terrorism agent and the Director of Public Prosecutions, He also worked as a deputy director of the National Intelligence Service and worked in the attorney general's office since 1999.
 Both of Haji's sons, Abdul and Noordin (who both of them have experience with guns since their childhood), were involved in the Westgate shopping mall attack in 2013 and they were credited with saving multiple lives despite deadly danger.
 Abdul was photographed helping rescue an American mother and her three daughters, providing cover with other armed rescuers by Goran Tomasevic, Reuters chief photographer for East Africa.
 The senator died in 2021 on the morning of 15 February and after a very long time illnesses that saw him flown to Turkey for treatment and came back to the country where he died a week later at the Agha Khan hospital.